-- Provide details of the objectives and structure of the APIC Audit Programme so that the customer can verify that the audit process is suitable with respect to Chapter 7 of EU GMP Guide relating to Contract Services.

-- Scope of the audit

-- Steps of the audit process

-- Expected time inputs and expected costs

-- Sample of an audit report, if desired
+- Provide details of the objectives and structure of the APIC Audit Programme so that the customer can verify that the audit process is suitable with respect to Chapter 7 of EU GMP Guide relating to Contract Services. - Scope of the audit - Steps of the audit process - Expected time inputs and expected costs - · Timetable, if desired - Discuss potential involvement of other customers with the material Manufacturer and initial customer requesting audit to encourage Shared Third Party Audit Option. - Standardised letters (Annex 4) to encourage The Shared Third Party Audit Options will be sent by the ACI to the customers and Auditee to explain the Shared Third Party Audit Option and if they are in agreement, the relevant Standardised Letters may then be sent to other customers who may be interested in participating in the Shared Third Party Audit.

-- Timetable, if desired

-- Discuss potential involvement of other customers with the API Manufacturer and initial customer requesting audit to encourage Shared Third Party Audit Option.

-- Standardised letters (Annex 4) to encourage The Shared Third Party Audit Options will be sent by the ACI to the Manufacturing Authorisation Holder and

-Auditee to explain the Shared Third Party Audit Option and if they are in agreement, the relevant Standardised Letters may then be sent to other Manufacturing Authorisation Holders who may be interested in participating in the Shared Third Party Audit.